Coronavirus Update:What patients and families need to know

 - At the present time, there is no cure for CF; however, gene therapy research is being conducted.

 - Treatment for your child could include: chest physical therapy, exercise, medication, digestive support and psychosocial care.

 Cystic fibrosis (CF) is an inherited disease characterized by an abnormality in the body's salt, water- and mucus-making cells.
-While it is a chronic, progressive disease improved treatments have significantly extended life expectancy.
+While it is a chronic, progressive disease, improved treatments have significantly extended life expectancy.
 Most people with CF live into their late 30s, and many even into their 50s or longer.
-Some CF patients now live into their 70's.
+Some CF patients are now able to live into their 70s.

 Children with CF have an abnormality in the function of a cell protein called the cystic fibrosis transmembrane regulator (CFTR).
 CFTR controls the flow of water and certain salts in and out of the body's cells.
 As the movement of salt and water in and out of cells is altered, mucus becomes thickened.
 The thickened mucus can affect many organs and body systems including:

 - Digestive.
 This includes pancreas, liver, gallbladder and intestines